US Stamp Yearbook for Collecting and Sharing

 She liked to choose a few of the beautiful new issues the postman would show her in a flip book he had.
 She would buy only the ones she liked the best.
-She would buy a block of four of some if they were still available.
+She would buy a block of four if they were still available.
 Where are those blocks of four now?

 The USPS issues "USA Philatelic Catalog" quarterly with issue types and the stories about the people and reasons of the commemorative issue.
 The catalog itself is very interesting and it can be viewed here, and ordered for free as a printed copy.

 I know nothing about collecting and the catalog spiked my interest.
 Some issues are offered as a "Full Coil of 10,000 $4,600.00".
 Would a collector buy a full coil or maybe a business for their daily use?
 What happens to the coil if no one buys it from the Post Office?

 It appears to me that if you are a philatelist there is much to know with this hobby.
 The Post Office's Philatelic Glossary, and other information is at the official website.

 If you want to simply enjoy the art, color and stories of the yearly stamps issued, the yearbook would be for you.
 Biographies and facts about highlighted people, birds, animals or geographical site fill each book.
 The Yearbook is about $64 from the Post Office.
 The 2017 book includes 83 stamps.